 Every handyman knows how important it is to use the right tool for the job.
 Using the wrong tool can result in an imperfect or incomplete project - and can also put the user at risk.
 Sure, you can use an adjustable wrench as a hammer, but your birdhouse - and probably your thumb - probably won't look very pretty at the conclusion of the build.

-Here are the five characteristics that define a full-featured trail shoe:
+Here are the six characteristics that define a full-featured trail shoe:

 - Protective Toe Bumper - A "trail shoe" with a soft and flimsy toebox should be kept on asphalt bike trails and never taken into the woods.
 Trails are littered with rocks, logs and stumps.
 Sooner or later, every trail runner is going to kick one...hard.
 And for most us, that happens sooner...and often.
 A good trail shoe will have a reinforced toe bumper that protects the toes.
 Because stubbing a toe really hurts!